The Hot Seat

 1. If I have a tennis match in the morning, what would you consider a good breakfast for best on-court performance?

-2. For an afternoon match, what would be a good lunch meal before it?
+2. What would be a good lunch meal before an afternoon match?

 3. Do you think I should work-out the day before an important match?
-If yes, what should I emphasize?
+If yes, what should I emphasise?

-4. What do you recommend I should eat the evening before a next morning match?
+4. What do you recommend I should eat in the evening before a morning match?

 5. What should a serious tennis player have in her/his tennis bag?

 6. Food or drinks that tennis players should stay away from before a match?

 7. What are some of the drinks or snacks that players should consider having at changeover?